- How much does gap insurance cost in Virginia?

 How much is gap insurance in Virginia by age group?

-The table below shows the average gap insurance rates in Virginia by age.
+The table below lists the average gap insurance rates in Virginia based on age.

 | Age group | Auto insurance rates with gap premium | Gap premium |